Cowan Bridge School: History

 Cowan Bridge School was a Clergy Daughters' School, founded and purchased in 1824 by William Carus Wilson.
 The old part of the school consisted of one house which housed the teachers.
 He added a building for a school and student dormitories.
 It was a school mainly for the daughters of middle class clergy.
 It was first located in the village of Cowan Bridge in Lancashire, where it was attended by the Brontë sisters.
-Two of the sisters, Maria and Elizabeth died from tuberculosis in the aftermath of a typhoid outbreak at the school.
+The two eldest sisters, Maria and Elizabeth died from tuberculosis in 1825 in the aftermath of a typhoid outbreak at the school.

 In the 1830s the school moved to Casterton, a few miles away, where it was amalgamated with another girls' school.
-The (later headmistress) Dorothy Wilkinson travelled from Tasmania as a girl to attend in 1896.
+The later headmistress Dorothy Wilkinson travelled from Tasmania as a girl to attend in 1896.
 The institution survived to the twenty-first century as Casterton School.

-The building, now called the Brontë School House, is presently used as self-catering accommodation for tourists to the Lake District and Yorkshire Dales.
+The building is now known as Bronte Cottages and has been divided into three cottages.